Mihir-D/RoboND-Perception-Project/writeup_template.md

 #### Object Recognition:

-__1. Extracted the color and normal Histogram features for each individual object extracted in Exercise 2.__
+1. __Extracted the color and normal Histogram features for each individual object extracted in Exercise 2.__

-__2. From the classifier obtained from model.sav file, the object is predicted.
+2. __From the classifier obtained from model.sav file, the object is predicted.
 All these recognized objects are appended in a list detected_objects, and published on topic `/Detected_objects`__

 __Object Recognition Test Scene 1:__